kurtosis-tech/autogpt-package/README.md

 "It's like AutoGPT got a `brew install`", made possible by [Kurtosis](https://www.kurtosis.com/).

 **NOTE**: This now runs with 0.4.0 that drops support for Milvus, Weaviate and PineCone.
-You can run Kurtosis against 0.3.1 by doing `kurtosis run github.com/kurtosis-tech/autogpt-package@0.3.1`
+You can run Kurtosis against 0.3.1 by doing `kurtosis run github.com/kurtosis-tech/autogpt-package@0.3.1` with the desired arguments

 ## Run AutoGPT in the browser (no installation needed)